You can use the compare baselines editor to view the differences between two variations of a baseline. This editor is used in two ways:

 - When opened from the baseline history page, using the compare with .... options, you can see the images and annotations of the two revisions.
 You can not make any changes to the revisions.

 - When opened from the compare and merge page, you can view the difference between a baseline in a source and target branch.
-In this case, you can also add, change and delete annotations and you can copy annotations from the target baseline to the source baseline.
+In this case, you can also add, change and delete annotations and you can copy annotation from the target baseline to the source baseline.

 This page described the functionality available to you from the context of the compare and merge page.
 The baselines revision comparison UI works similarly although it can only be used to compare baselines and not to make changes.
 See The Compare baselines viewer for details.